adhaase/decision-crawler/README.md

 ## Skill Traits
 The player is defaulted to 5 skill points in each of the mentioned categories (apart from Health, which is 25).
 An additional 25 is given to spend throughout each category, with the goal of buffing your player correctly to allow for completion of the puzzle.
 There are many efficient combinations!
 Keep trying!

-HEALTH: Your health pool, when this falls to 0, you die.
+**HEALTH**: Your health pool, when this falls to 0, you die.
 You start with a default health of 25 HP.

-ATTACK: How much damage you do to enemies.
+**ATTACK**: How much damage you do to enemies.
 The faster you kill incoming enemies, the faster you can proceed with the dungeon.

-AGILITY: Increases your evasiveness allowing you to avoid enemies.
+**AGILITY**: Increases your evasiveness allowing you to avoid enemies.
 Doesn't matter how much damage the enemies do if they can't hit ya!

-LUCK: Increases your ability to find new items and tools allowing you to progress through the dungeon faster.
+**LUCK**: Increases your ability to find new items and tools allowing you to progress through the dungeon faster.